11 Predictive modelling and machine learning

 coef(m3$finalModel, m3$finalModel$lambdaOpt)

 The variables that were removed from the model are marked by points (.) in the list of coefficients.
-The \(RMSE\) is comparable to that from the ridge regression - and is better than that for the ordinary linear regression, but the number of variables used is fewer.
-The lasso model is more parsimonious, and therefore easier to interpret (and present to your boss/client/supervisor/colleagues!).
+The \(RMSE\) is comparable to that from the ridge regression and is better than that for the ordinary linear regression, but the number of variables used is fewer.
+The lasso model is more parsimonious, and therefore it is easier to interpret (and present to your boss/client/supervisor/colleagues!).

-If you only wish to extract the names of the variables with non-zero coefficients from the lasso model (i.e. a list of the variables retained in the variable selection), you can do so using the code below.
+If you only wish to extract the names of the variables with non-zero coefficients from the lasso model (i.e., a list of the variables retained in the variable selection), you can do so using the code below.
 This can be useful if you have a large number of variables and quickly want to check which have non-zero coefficients:

 rownames(coef(m3$finalModel, m3$finalModel$lambdaOpt))[